med566 | Graduate

 - Describe the key components of 21st century learning, including distance learning.

 - Define the issues shaping the use of technology in education.

 - Describe the changing role of the media center.

 - Identify the differences between the one-room computer, a multiple-computer classroom, laptop carts, and computer laboratories.

 - List the advantages and limitations of integrating free and inexpensive materials.

 - Determine possible roles for games and simulations in teaching and learning.

 - Determine possible roles for social media in teaching and learning.

 Educational and Instructional Technology

-Determine strategies for supporting special needs students with technology.
+- Determine strategies for supporting ELL with technology.